LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 The ARKBraid interface, built on the SUNBraidApp and SUNBraidVector structures, provides all the functionaly needed combine ARKStep and XBraid for parallel-in-time integration.
-As such only a minimal number of changes are necessary to update an exsting code that uses ARKStep to also use XBraid.
+As such, only a minimal number of changes are necessary to update an exsting code that uses ARKStep to also use XBraid.

-.. _Usage.ARKStep.SUNBraidApp:
+.. _ARKODE.Usage.ARKStep.SUNBraidApp:

 SUNBraidApp
 ^^^^^^^^^^^